 Let’s say you earn R220 000 a year and contribute 10% to your pension fund.
 Your 10% contribution for the year is R22 000.
 When SARS looks at the tax you owe, they don’t see you earning R220 000 a year, they see you earning R198 000 (i.e. R220 000 less your contribution of R22 000).
 You are not taxed on your retirement contributions, subject to maximum limits.
 According to SARS’ tax tables, when you earn R198 000 a year, you will pay R21 592 in taxes, without considering any other deductions such as medical aid contributions.

-As shown in the example, adding an additional 5% to your pension fund has two advantages:
+As shown in the example, adding an additional 5% to your pension fund had two advantages:

 - You reduced the tax you pay SARS from R21 592 to R19 440 because you now fall into a lower tax bracket (but this is not always the case)

-- You increased your contribution to your pension by R11 000 per year
+- You increased your contribution to your pension by an additional R11 000 per year